 Composting toilets — One of the most eco-friendly solutions, composting toilets use little to no water and turn your waste into compost you can use for decorative plants.
 On the downside, they’re designed only for toilet waste (but not sink or shower wastewater) and require good outside ventilation.

 Installing a tub or shower in your basement carries many of the same concerns as installing a toilet.
 You may need to break up the floor and excavate to install the plumbing.
-Here again, if plumbing stubs are available, you can install a shower as you would in any other room.
+Again, if plumbing stubs are available, you can install a shower as you would in any other room.
 Alternatively, you can connect your shower to your upflush toilet or sewage-ejector system.

-Good lighting in the bathroom is a must for comfort, but underground bathrooms you’ll face certain challenges in this area.
+Good lighting in the bathroom is a must for comfort, but underground bathrooms face certain challenges in this area.
 If you’re locating your basement bathroom against an aboveground exterior wall, use the opportunity to bring natural light into the room.
 Glass-block windows are one easy way to let in daylight without compromising privacy.
 In addition, choose bright ceiling lights and lights for the vanity area.

 Adding a bathroom to basement areas gives finished basements an extra touch that makes them feel just like any other level of your home.
-With the right layout, fixtures, and decor your basement bathroom can be as luxurious as your main bathroom.
+With the right layout, fixtures, and decor, your basement bathroom can be as luxurious as your main bathroom.

 Building a basement bathroom is no simple task, though, even for a relatively experienced home-improvement enthusiast.
 Overlooking any of the aspects that make belowground bathrooms different from aboveground ones can leave you with an expensive mess.